-- Describing the design
+- 1. describing the design

-- Describing the data collection
+- 2. describing the data collection

-- Describing the data analysis
+- 3. describing the data analysis

-- Interpreting the results
+- 4. interpreting the results.

 These standards aim to improve the consistency, rigour and reporting of organisational case study research, thereby making it more accessible and useful to different audiences.
-These audiences include: research sponsors who need to make decisions about whether to fund proposed case studies; ethics and research advisory groups who require clarity about the specific planned methods; peer-reviewers who need to be able to evaluate the robustness of a completed case study; and readers and policy-makers who need to understand how the findings of an organisational case study might be interpreted and implemented.
+These audiences include research sponsors who need to make decisions about whether or not to fund proposed case studies; ethics and research advisory groups who require clarity about the specific planned methods; peer-reviewers who need to be able to evaluate the robustness of a completed case study; and readers and policy-makers who need to understand how the findings of an organisational case study might be interpreted and implemented.

 Though several items in the reporting standards refer to the conduct of case study research, the standards are not intended to be a guide on how to undertake an organisational case study.
-There are multiple texts that address methodology in this area at great length, many of which informed the initial stage of this project.^{8-10, 34-36, 38-56} Any 'checklist' mandating specific case study methods would be far more lengthy than the proposed reporting standards, would be difficult to implement universally across different research contexts and paradigms, and would likely encounter resistance from some sections of the research community.
+There are multiple texts that address methodology in this area at great length, many of which informed the initial stage of this project.8-10,34-36,38-56 Any checklist mandating specific case study methods would be far more lengthy than the proposed reporting standards, would be difficult to implement universally across different research contexts and paradigms and would likely encounter resistance from some sections of the research community.

-Nevertheless, it can be seen that the majority of specific concerns raised by HS&DR when commissioning this work (e.g. absence of clear research questions, lack of clarity about how cases were selected, lack of clear analysis plans, absence of information about data sources) are directly addressed in the final set of reporting standards.
-Perhaps surprisingly, none of the items that might have addressed a concern about case studies having an "insufficient theoretical basis" reached sufficiently high consensus to be included in the final set of standards.
-We might have expected a greater proportion of respondents to consider the theoretical or methodological underpinnings of the research as vital to understanding how
+Nevertheless, it can be seen that the majority of specific concerns raised by the HSDR programme when commissioning this work (e.g. absence of clear research questions, lack of clarity about how cases were selected, lack of clear analysis plans, absence of information about data sources) are directly addressed in the final set of reporting standards.
+Perhaps surprisingly, none of the items that might have addressed a concern about case studies having an 'insufficient theoretical basis' reached sufficiently high consensus to be included in the final set of standards.
+We might have expected a greater proportion of respondents to consider the theoretical or methodological underpinnings of the research as vital to understanding how researchers interpret their results.
+But in fact, none of the items classified as 'background, context and theory' met the high-consensus threshold.
+It could be that (a) the group of experts consulted truly did not consider the items presented in this category to be sufficiently important, (b) the experts believed that this concern would be addressed by another item (e.g. 'ensure that the assertions are sound, neither over- nor under-interpreting the data') or (c) this is an artefact of the Delphi process.